OlegTx2OB/OlegTx2OB/README.md

-Hi 👋 My name is Oleg Poteychuk
+Hi 👋 I'm Oleg Poteychuk
 ===============================

 Trying to be Android Studio Developer